 Now tourists and locals’ can access big lake sports like motor boating, fishing and swimming with a few miles of downtown.
 There is a small entrance fee to get into the lake.
 Recreational activities are scheduled on different days like the use of motorized water vehicles over paddle boards.
 Parking is also available.

-Originally known as the Animas-La Plata Water Project, Lake Nighthorse was then named in honor of former United States Senator, Ben Nighthorse Campbell and has been decades in the making.
+Originally known as the Animas-La Plata Water Project, Lake Nighthorse is fed by the Animas River.
+It was then named in honor of former United States Senator, Ben Nighthorse Campbell and has been decades in the making.
 After experiencing delays for a host of environmental and political reasons, the Lake’s construction finally began in 2003.
 The park is managed by the City of Durango.
 Visitors will not be allowed past the 25-foot boundary to protect the historic Native American artifacts.

 An annual vehicle pass runs $70, or $8 for the day, $3 for those on foot on bicycle.
 Senior discounts are available.